wildcat-finance/wildcat-docs/legal/wildcat-service-agreement.md

 * Your violation of these Terms or any applicable law.
 * Your infringement or misappropriation of the rights of any other person or entity.

-You further agree to indemnify, defend, and hold harmless the Indemnified Parties from any and all claims, liabilities, damages, losses, costs, and expenses (including reasonable attorneys' fees) arising out of or in connection with: (i) your interactions with any third-party services or platforms accessed through the Products or Protocol; (ii) your failure to comply with any applicable laws, regulations, or tax obligations in your jurisdiction or the jurisdiction of any user of any product or service based on the Products; (iii) any claims or disputes related to intellectual property, privacy, or data protection arising from content you generate or transactions you conduct on the Products or Protocol; and (iv) any regulatory enforcement actions or penalties imposed due to your use of the Products or Protocol.
+You further agree to indemnify, defend, and hold harmless the Indemnified Parties from any and all claims, liabilities, damages, losses, costs, and expenses (including reasonable attorneys’ fees) arising out of or in connection with: (i) your interactions with any third-party services or platforms accessed through the Products or Protocol; (ii) your failure to comply with any applicable laws, regulations, or tax obligations in your jurisdiction or the jurisdiction of any user of any product or service based on the Products; (iii) any claims or disputes related to intellectual property, privacy, or data protection arising from content you generate or transactions you conduct on the Products or Protocol; and (iv) any regulatory enforcement actions or penalties imposed due to your use of the Products or Protocol.

 This indemnification also extends to any intellectual property disputes arising from your use of the Products, including but not limited to claims related to copyright, trademark, or patent infringement.
 Additionally, you agree to indemnify, defend and hold the Company harmless against any third-party claims related to your conduct, such as defamation, breach of contract, or violation of applicable laws and regulations.

 With respect to all obligations of indemnification contained in these Terms, the Indemnified Parties shall have the exclusive right to control any such action or proceeding and to determine whether the Company wishes to settle, and if so, on what terms.
-You agree to cooperate fully with the Indemnified Parties in defending any claims and to cover all costs associated with such defence, including reasonable attorneys' fees and expenses.
+You agree to cooperate fully with the Indemnified Parties in defending any claims and to cover all costs associated with such defence, including reasonable attorneys’ fees and expenses.

 ## 14.2 Third-Party Enforcement Rights
 Any Indemnified Party not being a direct party to these Terms may enforce any rights granted to it under this section as if it were a party to these Terms.
 Notwithstanding any other provision of these Terms, the consent of or notice to any such third party shall not be required for any termination, variation, waiver, or settlement under these Terms.
 The Indemnified Parties shall retain all rights under this section, and any such rights are cumulative and not exclusive of any other rights available at law or in equity.